Madison Avenue (band)

-Madison Avenue was an Australian electronic music duo consisting of writer-producer Andy Van Dorsselaer and singer-lyricist Cheyne Coates.
+Madison Avenue were an Australian electronic music duo consisting of writer-producer Andy Van Dorsselaer and singer-lyricist Cheyne Coates.
 Madison Avenue is best known for the song "Don't Call Me Baby" (October 1999), which peaked at number two on the ARIA Singles Chart in 1999 and topped the charts in New Zealand and the United Kingdom in 2000.
 At the ARIA Music Awards of 2000 they won Single of the Year, Highest Selling Single and Breakthrough Artist – Single for "Don't Call Me Baby" as well as Best Video for Mark Hartley's direction of "Who the Hell Are You".

 History

 Before joining Madison Avenue, Cheyne Coates was working as a choreographer and singer in Melbourne.
 Coates met producer and writer Andy Van Dorsselaer (aka Andy Van) in a dance club.
 Van was the founder of the Vicious Vinyl record label and had remix credits for Tina Arena and CDB.
 Van Dorsselaer had won an Australian Recording Industry Association (ARIA) award for his production work on "Coma" by Pendulum.

 The duo started working together mainly as writers and producers in 1998.
 Madison Avenue recorded their first single, "Fly", featuring Kellie Wolfgram as lead vocalist.
 Coates sang lead on the group's breakthrough single, "Don't Call Me Baby" (October 1999): Van Dorsselaer preferred her version, even though it was initially used as the guide track for Wolfgram.
 "Don't Call Me Baby" peaked at number two on the ARIA Singles Chart in 1999.
 By December 2000 it was certified as triple platinum for the shipment of 210,000 units in Australia.
 The single was released internationally in 2000.
 In New Zealand, "Don't Call Me Baby" topped the New Zealand Singles Chart in April 2000.
 In the United Kingdom, the single topped the UK Singles Chart in May 2000, selling 400,000 copies in Britain.
+"Don't Call Me Baby" became the first single by an Australian group to top the charts in Britain since "Down Under" by Men at Work in February 1983, a feat it maintained for ten years until "We No Speak Americano" by Yolanda Be Cool and DCUP topped the UK Singles Chart in July 2010.
 The song was also a top ten hit in Greece and Ireland.
 Coates became the public face of the band, although they had intended to be a collective dance group like C&C Music Factory or Soul II Soul.